Skip to main content

 ) => RG | boolean;

-1. true to allow the move/shift to proceed as normal.
+1. true - Allow the move/shift

-2. false to cancel the move/shift.
+2. false - Cancel the move/shift

 onMoveGroup